 Claims 1 to 6 were for method of preparing ceramic nanoparticles loaded with drugs and claims 7 to 13 being composition claims.

-Claims 1 and 7 are reproduced below:-
+Claims 1 and 7 are reproduced below:- a) preparing micelles entrapping the photosensitive drugs;

 1. A method of preparing ceramic nanoparticles loaded with one or more photosensitive drugs comprising the steps of: